Peer Prediction with More Signals than Reports: Introduction

 Looking closer, two key differences between our work and \citet{shnayder2016measuring} are the signal model and strategic model.
 For the signal model, they consider a discrete signal space matching the report space, as usual.
 For the strategic model, they consider agents learning whether to switch to another strategy in a discrete set, whereas we allow agents to choose any threshold strategy.
 As a result, our results differ substantially in some cases: for OA, the truthful equilibrium is unstable even in a technical sense (measure zero basin of attraction), and for DG, ``truthfulness'' as given by the mechanism designer's desired threshold need not be an equilibrium.

-We note that the model and tools in our paper also bear some resemblance to past work in the epistemic democracy literature.
+The model and tools in our paper also bear some resemblance to work in the epistemic democracy literature.
 Specifically,~\citet{duggan2001bayesian} and~\citet{meirowitz2002informative} study a common-value voting setting, where there is a ground truth ``correct'' alternative that all agents prefer, and they each receive signals about which alternative that is.
 As in our paper, the alternative space is binary while the signal space is continuous.
-The authors similarly identify threshold equilibria, where agents map their signals to a vote for either alternative according to a cutoff point, and prove that under some conditions on the continuity and monotonicity of the prior densities over signals in each world state, there is a unique symmetric Bayes-Nash equilibrium characterized by a threshold.
-We note that though the tools are similar (equilibria are characterized by evaluating conditional probabilities at the threshold), the setting and goals of the papers are quite different.
-(The authors aim to show that the ``right'' alternative is chosen with high probability over the limit of the number of agents.)
+The authors similarly identify threshold equilibria, where agents map their signals to a vote for either alternative according to a cutoff point, and prove that under continuity and monotonicity conditions over the prior densities, there is a unique symmetric Bayes-Nash equilibrium characterized by a threshold.
+We note that though the tools are similar, the setting and goals of the papers are quite different: the authors aim to show that the ``right'' alternative is chosen with high probability as the number of agents grows large.